History of autism: New diagnostic tools

 The ICD and DSM newly recognising the condition of autism spurred the development of a number of new diagnostic tools.

 The Childhood Autism Rating Scale (CARS) was released in March 1980 by Americans Eric Schopler, Robert Jay Reichler, Robert F DeVellis and Kenneth Daly.

+The WHO/DAS was first published by WHO in 1988.
+Rather than specifically assessing autism, it measured an individual's social disability from all psychiatric causes.
+It was mainly used with psychiatric inpatients.
+The development team was led by Bulgarian-Swiss psychiatrist Assen Jablensky.

 The Autism Diagnostic Observation Schedule (ADOS) was developed in 1989 by Catherine Lord, Michael Rutter, Susan Goode, Jacquelyn Heemsbergen, Heather Jordan, Lynn Mawhood and Eric Schopler.
 This was revised to become the ADOS-G in 2000, by a team including Andrew Pickles.
 The schedule became commercially available in 2001.
 (A further revised version, ADOS-2, was released in 2012).

 The Autism Diagnostic Interview (ADI) was also developed in 1989, by Ann Le Couteur, Michael Rutter, Catherine Lord, Patricia Rios, Sarah Robertson, Mary Holdgrafer and John McLennan.
 An updated version, the ADI-R, was commercially released in 2003.

 The Checklist for Autism in Toddlers (CHAT), a tool for diagnosing autism in children aged 18–24 months, was first published in December 1992 by Simon Baron-Cohen, Jane Allen and Christopher Gillberg.
 Simon Baron-Cohen and others also developed another test for autism in 18-month-olds, which was published in February 1996.